NModbus/NModbus.DeviceSimulator/README.md

 # NModbus.DeviceSimulator
-Simple project that demonstrates a Modbus slave device.
+Simple project that demonstrates a Modbus device.

+# Limitations
+Initially, the simulator only supports simulating a TCP device.